drinkwithdan/Tic-Tac-Toe/README.md

  Also the option to select a "night mode" with different styling would be amazing.

- Additional grid sizes would be fun as well, but from experimentation the round length increases and possibility of a win tends to decrease - the higher the grid size.
+ Additional grid sizes would be fun as well, but from experimentation the round length increases and possibility of a win tends to decrease - the higher the grid size - detracting from a quick, fun game experience.

  A more robust AI would be great, something that acts based on best moves - rather than randomly.

+ I had considered the possibility of having multiple hand-drawn Xs and Os - and using a random number generator to select them before deploying to the board - creating a more realistic look.

+ The option to input the user (and AI) name would be good, as well as customisable or selectable tokens.

  # How to use
  Run the game from the `index.html` file - or play the game on [Github](https://drinkwithdan.github.io/Tic-Tac-Toe/)